Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Conclusion

 \section{Conclusion}

 Our extensive multilingual dataset, innovative bias-detecting lexicon curated from extensive literature, and lexicon-based evaluation offer the first framework for evaluating culturally grounded bias and self-debiasing in our large-scale multilingual dataset of South Asian LLM applications.
-We reveal that, contrary to English-centric NLP findings of anti-Muslim bias, married and divorced Hindu women show the highest bias scores, particularly in Indo-Aryan to-do lists.
+We reveal that contrary to English-centric NLP findings of anti-Muslim bias, married and single Hindu women show the highest bias scores, particularly in Indo-Aryan to-do lists.
 Our analysis uncovered positively connoted words associated with marriage, negatively connoted words tied to other marital statuses, and women consistently associated with domesticity.
-Prompt-based self-debiasing largely ineffective in Indo-Aryan outputs, where socio-cultural norms like \textit{purdah} remain deeply encoded.
-This shows that generative bias shifts across linguistic and cultural contexts and cannot be solved by self-debiasing alone, highlighting the need for culturally informed bias mitigation to ensure fairness in multilingual NLP.
+Self-debiasing is largely ineffective in Indo-Aryan texts, where socio-cultural norms like \textit{purdah} remain encoded.
+This shows that generative bias shifts across linguistic and cultural contexts and cannot be solved by self-debiasing, highlighting the need for culturally informed bias mitigation to ensure fairness in multilingual NLP.